Discover top website trends and insights for 2025

 Adding schema markup is an excellent method for moving up the search results, and with the right tools, it’s a painless experience.

-With the Webflow CMS, you can incorporate structured data by adding custom code to the <head> section using dynamic embeds, enabling you to scale schema markup across multiple pages.
+With Webflow, you can implement structured data by adding custom code to the <head> or <body> section in your page settings.
+Adding it to CMS template with Collection item fields enable you to scale schema markup across multiple pages.
 To learn more, check out our University tutorials or get started with Webflow today.

 Last Updated